dvishchu/labent-1497/docs/source/task_02.rst

 .. note::

-    Same gateway IP and MAC address are used for L2VNI SVI interfaces across all the Leafs, to make a distributed anycast gateway.
+    Same gateway IP addresses are used for L2VNI SVI interfaces across all the Leafs, to make a distributed anycast gateway.

 L1/L2/L3 nodes